-Section 5.
+Section 6.
 Allowance for Coveralls.
-The City agrees to pay an allowance for coveralls to employees assigned to work in laboring classifications in the Road Department and the Water-Sewer Utility.
-The allowance is \$60.00 per annum per employee, pro-rated for the period of an employee's assignment to the laboring classification.
-Payment shall be made as follows: \$30.00 on or about June 30, and \$30.00 on or about December 30 of each year.
+The City agrees to reimburse for coveralls to employees assigned to work in laboring classifications, a coverall allowance of \$80.00 per annum, per employee, pro-rated for the period of an employee's assignment to the laboring classification, upon the submission by the employee of a paid receipt for said coverall.

 The specific classifications are as follows: